carpentries/instructor-training/episodes/20-checkout.md

 community-[contributed guide](https://github.com/dmgt/swc_github_flow/blob/master/for_novice_contributors.md)

 ### Alternatives to GitHub
-All Carpentries lesson materials (including this one!) are hosted on GitHub.
-Learning to interact on GitHub can have many benefits, including the ability to interact with and contribute to other open-source projects!
+All Carpentries curricula (including this one) are hosted on GitHub.
+Learning to interact on GitHub can have many benefits, including the ability to contribute to other open-source projects!
 However, we understand that there are many reasons why trainees may wish to avoid engaging on GitHub.
 That's ok!

 For this checkout task, you may email your contribution to [checkout@carpentries.org](mailto: checkout@carpentries.org).